 The other community college transfers that you help will remember that you helped them and that you were there for them when they needed you so if there ever is a time where you need help or just need a friend for support, they'll be there too.

 I can't stress enough how important it is to really create a good circle of friends and community while you're a community college transfer so that you know that other people are in the same boat as you while transferring from community college to Ivy league or other top universities.

 Tip #5: Develop a Sense of Stubborn Determination

 Being a community college transfer student isn't always easy.

-As a community college transfer student, you’re going to have your ups and downs, but having a strong sense of determination to be a successful community college transfer will help you get through those hard times and succeed in your mission as a community college transfer, helping you stick to your priorities, maintain that unshakable confidence and show compassion towards others.
+As a community college transfer student, you're going to have your ups and downs.
+Having a strong sense of determination to be a successful community college transfer will help you get through those hard times and succeed in your mission as a community college transfer.
+It will help you stick to your priorities, maintain that unshakable confidence, and show compassion towards others.